gophercoders/website/content/lessonplans/KS2/lower/repetition.md

 ### Cross Curricular Links

-Maths - The pupils must have covered less than, less than or equal to, greater than, greater then or equal to, equal to and not equal to for numeric values.
+Maths - The pupils must have covered less than, less than or equal to, greater than, greater than or equal to, equal to and not equal to for numeric values.
 The pupils will need to be able to write conditions that terminate loops.